VeriBlock/alt-integration-tools/altchain-network-monitor-tool/README.md

 }
 ```

-### Healthy Formulas
+### Logic behind each health check
-The Altchain Network Monitor Tool collects a lot of data from the different network components to decide if the network is healthy or not,
+The Altchain Network Monitor Tool collects big data samples from the different network components to decide if the network is healthy or not.
-an Altchain Network is considered as healthy only if all the involved components are healthy as well, here you can see what data is used to decide the healthy status:
+An Altchain Network is considered healthy only if all its involved components are healthy as well.

+Here you can see what data is used to decide the healthy status of each kind of component:

+* Global (for all the components):
+  * The tool collects data samples every ``checkDelay``, it uses the newest of these samples only if its age is less than ``maxHealthyByTime``
 * NodeCore:
-  * The latest collected data is from the last configured *maxHealthyByTime* minutes
   * The configured daemons are synchronized
-  * The amount of healthy daemons is greater or equal than the configured *minPercentageHealthyNodeCores*
+  * The amount of healthy daemons is greater or equal than the configured ``minPercentageHealthyNodeCores``
 * Altchain daemon:
-  * The latest collected data is from the last configured *maxHealthyByTime* minutes
   * The configured daemons are synchronized
-  * The amount of healthy daemons is greater or equal than the configured *minPercentageHealthyAltDaemons*
+  * The amount of healthy daemons is greater or equal than the configured ``minPercentageHealthyAltDaemons``
 * Altchain Bitcoin Finality Indicator:
-  * The latest collected data is from the last configured *maxHealthyByTime* minutes
   * The *lastFinalizedBlockBtc* property is present
-  * The amount of healthy ABFIs is greater or equal than the configured *minPercentageHealthyAbfis*
+  * The amount of healthy ABFIs is greater or equal than the configured ``minPercentageHealthyAbfis``
 * Explorer:
-  * The latest collected data is from the last configured *maxHealthyByTime* minutes
-  * There is at least one ATV, VTB and VBK on the last configured *blockCount*
+  * There is at least one ATV, VTB and VBK on the last configured ``blockCount``
-  * The amount of healthy explorers is greater or equal than the configured *minPercentageHealthyExplorers*
+  * The amount of healthy explorers is greater or equal than the configured ``minPercentageHealthyExplorers``
 * Miners:
   * VPM:
-    * The latest collected data is from the last configured *maxHealthyByTime* minutes
-    * The percentage of failed operations is lower than the configured *maxPercentageNotHealthyVpmOperations*
+    * The percentage of failed operations is lower than the configured ``maxPercentageNotHealthyVpmOperations``
-    * The amount of healthy miners is greater or equal than the configured *minPercentageHealthyVpms*
+    * The amount of healthy miners is greater or equal than the configured ``minPercentageHealthyVpms``
   * APM:
-    * The latest collected data is from the last configured *maxHealthyByTime* minutes
-    * The percentage of failed operations is lower than the configured *maxPercentageNotHealthyApmOperations*
+    * The percentage of failed operations is lower than the configured ``maxPercentageNotHealthyApmOperations``
-    * The amount of healthy miners is greater or equal than the configured *minPercentageHealthyApms*
+    * The amount of healthy miners is greater or equal than the configured ``minPercentageHealthyApms``

 ### API Endpoints